maelfabien/maelfabien.github.io/_posts/2019-7-1-GridRand.md

 rnd_search.fit(X_val, y_val)
 ````

 > **Conclusion** : There is a tradeoff to make between the guarantee to identify the best combination of parameters and the computation time.
-A simple trick could be to start with a randomized search to reduce the parameters space, and then launch a grid search to select the optimal features within this space.
+A simple trick could be to start with a randomized search to reduce the parameters space and then launch a grid search to select the optimal features within this space.